prefab-cloud/prefab-cloud-ruby/README.md

 # prefab-cloud-ruby
-Ruby Client for Prefab RateLimits, FeatureFlags, Config as a Service: https://www.prefab.cloud
+Ruby Client for Prefab FeatureFlags, Config as a Service: https://www.prefab.cloud

 ```ruby
 client = Prefab::Client.new